profile picture

 English Spanish

-Buying a house can be the biggest financial decision many people could ever consider.
-It doesn't matter if where you raise your family, an additional vacation property or an investment, purchasing real property is a detailed transaction that requires multiple parties to see it through.
+Their home's purchase is the most serious financial decision some people will ever encounter.
+Whether it's a primary residence, an additional vacation home or one of many rentals, purchasing real property is a detailed transaction that requires multiple parties to see it through.

-Practically all the people participating are quite familiar.
-The most familiar person in the exchange is the real estate agent.
-Then, the lender provides the money necessary to fund the transaction.
-And ensuring all details of the sale are completed and that a clear title transfers to the buyer from the seller is the title company.
+It's likely you are familiar with the parties having a role in the transaction.
+The real estate agent is the most familiar face in the exchange.
+Next, the mortgage company provides the money necessary to fund the deal.
+And ensuring all requirements of the transaction are completed and that a clear title passes from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the property is worth the purchase price?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the real estate is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Barnes Appraisal Company will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our responsibility to first conduct a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.
+To ascertain the true status of the property, it's our duty to first complete a thorough inspection.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the shape a typical person would expect them to be.
+To make sure the stated square footage has not been misrepresented and convey the layout of the house, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the property.

 Replacement Cost

-Here, the appraiser analyzes information on local building costs, the cost of labor and other factors to determine how much it would cost to build a property nearly identical to the one being appraised.
-This figure commonly sets the upper limit on what a property would sell for.
-It's also the least used method.
+This is where we pull information on local construction costs, labor rates and other elements to ascertain how much it would cost to construct a property comparable to the one being appraised.
+This value often sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Sales Comparison

-Appraisers become very familiar with the subdivisions in which they appraise.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject property.
+Appraisers can tell you a lot about the subdivisions in which they appraise.
+They innately understand the value of particular features to the residents of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
+By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.

-• For example, if the comparable property has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable.
+• For example, if the comparable has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.

 Valuation Using the Income Approach